dzvilius/visual-money-tracker/README.md

 ## Features

-- Data visualisation with D3 charts
-- CSV import via API
+- Import CSV import via API
-- Data overview
+- Format the data
+- Output data as table
+- Visual chart for income categories
+- Visual chart for spending categories
-- Data filtering
+- Data filtering by year, month, type and category
+- Multiple month selection
-- Mobile optimised
+- Responsive UI

 _Features to be implemented in the future:_

-- Calculate balance and plot data on chart
 - View an individual transaction
 - Add new transaction
 - Edit current transaction